-(An Autonomous Institute affiliated to University of Mumbai, Approved by A.I.C.T.E Recognized by Govt. of Maharashtra)
+(An Autonomous Institute Affiliated to University of Mumbai, Approved by A.I.C.T.E & Recognized by Govt. of Maharashtra)

-8. Multiple Choice Questions (Quiz) 05 marks 9.
+5 Mini Project / Extra Experiments/ Virtual Lab 10 marks 6 GATE Based Assignment test/Tutorials etc 10 marks 7 Participation in event/workshop/talk / competition followed by small report and certificate of participation relevant to the subject (in other institutes) 05 marks 8.
+Multiple Choice Questions (Quiz) 05 marks 9.
 Peer Review and participation the marks can be left blank (with discretion of faculty) 05 Marks

-End End Semester Theory Examination: 1 Question paper will be of 60 marks 2 Question paper will have a total of five questions 3 All questions have equal weightage and carry 20 marks each 4 Any three questions out of five need to be solved.
+End End Semester Theory Examination: 1 1 Question paper will be of 60 marks 2 Question paper will have a total of five questions 3 All questions have equal weightage and carry 20 marks each 4 Any three questions out of five need to be solved.